Tens Of Thousands March In Spain Over Handling Of Deadly Floods - UrduPoint

 Tens Of Thousands March In Spain Over Handling Of Deadly Floods

-Valencia, (APP - UrduPoint / Pakistan Point News - 10th Nov, 2024) Tens of thousands of people marched Saturday in Valencia and other Spanish cities to voice their anger at the authorities' handling of deadly floods.
+Valencia, (APP - UrduPoint / Pakistan Point News - 10th Nov, 2024) Tens of thousands of people marched Saturday in Valencia to voice their anger at the authorities' handling of deadly floods.

+Thousands also marched in other Spanish cities, but the Valencia regional authorities put the turnout in the regional capital at 130,000.

 The region was the worst hit by last month's floods, the most serious in decades, which killed at least 220 people and left towns and cities swamped with mud.